Voice Canvas - AI Art Director - XeLseD

 const audioUrl = URL.createObjectURL(audioBlob);

-Creates a temporary URL pointing to the audio blob, allowing it to be loaded by p5.sound
+Creates a temporary browser URL that points to the in-memory audio data, so it can be loaded like any other audio file

 drawWaves()